DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

    SERVO(101, 100, Slow)
    DONE

+   /* As an example, consider a lineside worker that needs to be moved away from the track when a train approaches, which is controlled by an infrared sensor.
+   The SERVO is attached to VPin 101 (second control pin on first PCA9685), with a sensor attached to VPin 164 (first pin on the first MCP23017):
-This tells EX-RAIL that when the sensor at VPin 164 is activated, the lineside worker moves quickly back from the track for safety, and then after the sensor has been deactivated, he can leisurely move back to his working position (no one wants to rush back to work right?).
+   This tells EX-RAIL that when the sensor at VPin 164 is activated, the lineside worker moves quickly back from the track for safety, and then after the sensor has been deactivated, he can leisurely move back to his working position (no one wants to rush back to work right?). */

 ----